 In your laundry, try to take advantage of economy/eco modes, if your appliances have them.
 If you can customise the default settings, set it to your most efficient cycle so that you need to opt up when needed by exception instead of always remembering to opt down.

-Clothes dryers are power hungry and can be hard on your clothing, so line or rack drying is a win-win whenever possible.
-I’ll share some tips in a future post for how we are managing (sometimes with difficulty!) to do all of our household laundry without a tumble dryer here in rainy New Zealand.
+Clothes dryers are power hungry and can be hard on your clothing.
+Line or rack drying is a win-win for your energy consumption and your wardrobe when possible.
+I’ll share some tips in a future post for how we are managing (sometimes with difficulty) to do all of our household laundry without a tumble dryer here in rainy New Zealand.
+There are pros and cons, but it’s totally worth it in my opinion.

 Energy Efficiency in the Home Kitchen